A colon cleanse may help with constipation. You can do a natural colon cleanse at home using water, diet, and some

 Probiotics introduce good bacteria to the gut with the help of fiber and resistant starches.
 These curb inflammation and promote regularity — two elements of digestive health related to the colon.

 Apple cider vinegar is also considered probiotic and is included in colon cleanses.
-The enzymes and acids it contains supposedly suppress bad bacteria.
+The enzymes and acids that apple cider vinegar contains supposedly suppress bad bacteria.
 Currently, there are no studies on this.

 Laxative herbs like psyllium, aloe vera, marshmallow root, and slippery elm may help with constipation.
 Make sure to talk with your doctor and follow directions closely before using these herbs.
 And use them sparingly — otherwise, they can be harmful.